Order for protection

 Petition for emergency order for protection

-- Legislation should provide that the petition for an emergency order for protection shall allege the existence of or immediate and present danger of “honour” crimes or killings.
+• Legislation should provide that the petition for an emergency order for protection shall allege the existence of or immediate and present danger of an “honour” crime or killings.

 Copy of order for protection to law enforcement agency

-- An emergency order for protection shall be forwarded by the court administrator within 24 hours to the local law enforcement agency with jurisdiction over the residence of the child.
+An emergency order for protection shall be forwarded by the court administrator within 24 hours to the local law enforcement agency with jurisdiction over the residence of the complainant.

-- Each appropriate law enforcement agency shall make available to other law enforcement officers through a system of verification, information as to the existence and status of any order for protection issued.
+Each appropriate law enforcement agency shall make available to other law enforcement officers through a system of verification, information as to the existence and status of any order for protection issued.
+Each appropriate law enforcement agency shall make available to other law enforcement officers, through a system of verification, information as to the existence and status of any order for protection issued.
+Legislation should provide for the establishment of a nationwide registration system for orders for protection so that police can efficiently determine whether such an order is in place.

 Legislation should provide that the parent, parents, or guardian of a child in a shelter, refuge or foster care home shall attend an intervention and education program on the issue of “honour” crimes and killings and women’s human rights.
 Legislation should require that the intervention and education program be established by NGOs with experience in this field.
 Legislation should require that the state fund the intervention and education program.